 Retargeting is heavily focused on paid ads.
-While remarketing email campaigns are more personalized target those individuals who have already bought something from the company.
+While remarketing email campaigns are more personalized and target those individuals who have already bought something from the company.

 The trend of merging two different things into one is a thing you can see in digital marketing as a whole.
-As the digital marketing platforms will become more capable, it will only become about which blend of tactics can give you the best results.
+As digital marketing platforms will become more capable, it will only become about which blend of tactics can give you the best results.